25 Aug Axial Feed Unit Preventive Maintenance: Dos and Don’ts

 A preventive maintenance routine looks different for each customer since a routine is dependent on the nature of ongoing use and care of the unit.
-If the unit is kept as clean and dry as possible, handled carefully and stored properly, there is little-to-no preventive maintenance needed on the axial feed unit since it is internally greased and adjusted when constructed or refurbished.
+Suppose the unit is kept as clean and dry as possible, handled carefully, and stored properly.
+In that case, there is little-to-no preventive maintenance needed on the axial feed unit since it is internally greased and adjusted when constructed or refurbished.

-It’s normal for a unit that is heavily utilized to require a full refurbishment at CLIMAX’s facility on a two-to-three-year schedule.
-A customer who uses the unit sparingly may see four, five or even six years of use before refurbishment is required.
-Most AFUs that are returned to CLIMAX for repair or refurbishment usually have unit components reaching the end of their service lives, after being fully utilized for the intended purpose.
+It’s normal for a heavily utilized unit to require a full refurbishment at CLIMAX’s facility on a two-to-three-year schedule.
+A customer who uses the unit sparingly may see four, five, or even six years of use before refurbishment is required.
+Most AFUs that are returned to CLIMAX for repair or refurbishment usually have unit components reaching the end of their service lives after being fully utilized for the intended purpose.

-To ensure machine longevity and increase time between refurbishments, it’s critical that customers follow the most common dos and don’ts listed below.
+To ensure machine longevity and increase the time between refurbishments, customers must follow the most common dos and don’ts listed below.

 Install the unit on the bar to alternate sides of the unit when feeding during cuts.
 There are two feed arms within the unit with two sets of clutch bearings.
-Alternating sides will more evenly wear these bearings as well as more evenly wear each side of the lead nut, allowing for longer use between refurbishments.
+Alternating sides will more evenly wear these bearings and more evenly wear each side of the lead nut, allowing for longer use between refurbishments.

-If possible, tighten the collet clamp collars on both sides of the unit before feeding for a cut.
+Tighten the clamp collars on both sides of the unit before feeding for a cut.

 Never attempt to adjust the two 1/4″ internal hex head set screws on each side of the unit opposite the feed stops.
 These two items are factory set for minimum and maximum feed.
 Adjusting them could cause erratic feed or damage to the unit.

 Do not tighten the collet clamp collars when the unit is not on the bar.
-Tightening the clamp collars when the unit is not on a bar will cause the collet to become deformed causing the need for replacement of the collet.
+Tightening the clamp collars when the unit is not on a bar will cause the collet to become deformed, causing the need to replace the collet.